nasa/nos3/docs/wiki/STF_ConOps.md

 After the pass, the spacecraft operator should also kickoff any procedures needed to process the telemetry and files received during the pass.

 ### Contingency Operations
-During, prior, or after a pass, anomalies may occur with the ground software, the ground station, or the spacecraft software.
+Anomalies may occur with the ground software, the ground station, or the spacecraft software.
-Example anomalies may be that the ground software does not connect to the ground station, the spacecraft radio does not respond to commanding, an experiment is inoperable, or a component failed.
+Examples of these may be that the ground software does not connect to the ground station, the spacecraft radio does not respond to commanding, an experiment is inoperable, or another spacecraft component failed.
 If the anomaly is minor, the spacecraft operators may be able to correct it in real time.
 Otherwise, the spacecraft operators can confirm the vehicle is safe and take the issue offline to study the anomaly in more detail.
 This may include bringing in more experienced personnel to guide them in formulating future pass plans to address the anomaly and to develop anomaly reports once the anomaly is resolved.